5 Cognitive Flexibility Activities for Learners of All Ages

 Flexibility is an executive functioning skill that describes switching between tasks and demands in response to changes in the environment.
 In essence, when we’re flexible, we can change our behavior to different contexts or stimuli in our world.

-Sometimes executive functioning researchers might also describe flexibility using the terms cognitive flexibility, shift, task switching, or mental flexibility.
+Sometimes executive functioning researchers describe flexibility using the terms cognitive flexibility, shift, task switching, or mental flexibility.

 Developing Flexibility Skills

-We begin to develop flexible thinking early in childhood.
-As our children grow into teenagers and young adults, we expect them to manage more complexity in their school, work, and social lives.
+We begin to develop flexible thinking early in childhood and keep refining it throughout adolescence and adulthood.
+As individuals grow into teenagers, young adults, and beyond, we expect them to manage more complexity in their school, work, and social lives.
 Along with that complexity comes increasing changes to routines and an increasing probability they’ll encounter difficulty or unpredictable situations.
-Developing flexibility skills allows our teens to take difficult situations in stride.
+Developing flexibility skills allows people to take difficult situations in stride.
 They may need additional support at occasional points, but with well-developed executive functioning skills, they’re able to pivot and recover quickly when the unexpected happens.

-But not all teens and young adults—especially those with diverse learning needs—fully develop flexible thinking and the behaviors to shift and adapt to change.
-That’s where having a long-term strategy comes in to continue to expand flexibility gradually.
+But not all teens and young adults – especially those with diverse learning needs – fully develop flexible thinking or the behaviors that allow them to adapt to change.
+That’s where having a long-term strategy comes in to keep expanding flexibility gradually.

-Harvard University’s Center on the Developing Child has an extensive guidebook for parents and teachers to develop executive functioning skills like flexibility in children.
+Harvard University’s Center on the Developing Child offers an extensive guidebook for parents, teachers, and other supporters to develop executive functioning skills like flexibility.
 Some of the best activities for teens include:

 Believe it or not, your teen’s passion for video games is a great place to start building flexible thinking and tolerance.
-The challenges inherent in a quest or puzzle-style video game can begin to hone your child’s problem-solving skills.
-Different computer and video games require creative out-of-the-box thinking to accomplish levels and tasks.
+The challenges inherent in a quest- or puzzle-style video game can begin to hone your learner’s problem-solving skills.
+Different computer and video games require creative, out-of-the-box thinking to accomplish levels and tasks.
 Search for games that both match your learner’s skill level and their interests.

 Organized sports are another terrific way for teens and young adults to learn flexible thinking and other executive functioning skills.
-Sports require us to think critically to develop a strategy and then adjust as things change at the moment.
-Suppose your child may not enjoy the social aspects of organized group sports.
-In that case, there are plenty of benefits to participating in individual recreation activities like running, swimming, horseback riding, and biking.
-Many of these activities require fast responses, quick decision-making, and flexible thinking to succeed.
+Sports require us to think critically to develop a strategy and then adjust as things change in the moment.
+If your learner isn’t keen on group sports, there are plenty of benefits to individual recreation like running, swimming, horseback riding, and biking – each requires quick decision-making and flexible thinking to succeed.

-Perhaps movement and games aren’t the best activities to teach your learner flexibility, as much as slowing down and examining the present moment.
-Yoga and meditation teach the principles of mindfulness or attending to our moment-to-moment experiences without inflexible judgments.
+Perhaps movement and games aren’t the best fit; slowing down and examining the present moment can be just as powerful.
+Yoga and meditation teach the principles of mindfulness – attending to our moment-to-moment experiences without rigid judgments.

-Cognitive flexibility has also been positively linked to mindfulness and meditation.
-Studies show even brief mindfulness moments can help learners examine inflexible thoughts or where they might be harboring tension in their physical body posture may be helpful to enhance flexible thinking.
+Cognitive flexibility has been positively linked to mindfulness and meditation.
+Studies show even brief mindfulness moments can help learners examine inflexible thoughts or notice tension in their physical posture, both of which enhance flexible thinking.

-To try out a simple mindfulness activity yourself or with your learner, download our guided “Stretch Break” mindfulness exercise to help in moments where it may be challenging to relax into flexible thinking.
+To try a simple mindfulness activity yourself or with your learner, download our guided “Stretch Break” mindfulness exercise to help in moments where relaxing into flexible thinking feels challenging.

-Finally, many teens and young adults with unique learning needs connect well with music-based activities.
-From a neuroscience perspective, there are many different benefits of indulging in music activities—including greater flexibility.
-Learning to play a musical instrument, singing, and movement-based activities paired with music can help improve a wide-ranger of executive functioning skills, including cognitive flexibility, attentional control, self-monitoring, and emotional control.
+Many teens and young adults with unique learning needs connect well with music-based activities.
+From a neuroscience perspective, there are many different benefits of engaging with music – including greater flexibility.
+Learning to play an instrument, singing, and movement paired with music can improve a wide range of executive functioning skills, including cognitive flexibility, attentional control, self-monitoring, and emotional control.
 Work with your learner to build interest in music, especially in intricate patterns, themes, or improvisation.

 Recognize Teaching Moments

-One final thought about teaching flexibility to learners who might need long-term strategies and supports is that parents and teachers also need to recognize that building flexibility happens best during ‘teaching moments.’
-Expecting a child to brainstorm solutions and shift thinking on a complex problem when they’re too tired, overwhelmed, or engaging in problem behavior will only lead to more frustration.
-Establish a routine to help your child calm down and return to focused attention before expecting flexible thinking.
+One final thought about teaching flexibility to learners who might need long-term strategies and supports: parents, teachers, and other supporters need to recognize that building flexibility happens best during “teaching moments.”
+Expecting someone to brainstorm solutions and shift thinking on a complex problem when they’re too tired, overwhelmed, or already upset will only lead to more frustration.
+Establish a routine to help your learner calm down and return to focused attention before expecting flexible thinking.

 Further Reading